ChristianGobin/Titanium-Armoire-Capital/README.md

 </p>
 <h4> About Us: </h4>
 <p>
   We are a Corporation that specializes in the reallocation of funds seamlessly, and discrete.
-We give our employees the option to interview others they think would benefit from this position.
+We give our employees the option to interview others they think would benefit from this service.
 This opens another stream of income to our employees through our referral program.
+Eventually there will be an iOS app for our services.
 </p>
 <h3>
   Tech Used: